openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 the `--mean_values`, `scales_values`, `--layout`, and other parameters described in the [Embedding Preprocessing Computation](prepare_model/Additional_Optimizations.md) article.

-The `--data_type` compression parameter in Model Optimizer allows generating IR of the `FP16` data type.
+The `--compress_to_fp16` compression parameter in Model Optimizer allows generating IR with constants (for example, weights for convolutions and matrix multiplications) compressed to `FP16` data type.
 For more details, refer to the [Compression of a Model to FP16](prepare_model/FP16_Compression.md) guide.

 To get the full list of conversion parameters available in Model Optimizer, run the following command: